Rajesh2723/Intro-to-competitive-coding/README.md

 This section contains problems which i solved during the course

-u can ping me if there any updates
+u can pullrequest me if there any updates